-In order to comply with the securities laws of some states, if applicable, the common units may be sold in these jurisdictions only through registered or licensed brokers or dealers.
+In order to comply with the securities laws of some states, if applicable, our common units may be sold in these jurisdictions only through registered or licensed brokers or dealers.
+In addition, in some states common units may not be sold unless they have been registered or qualified for sale or an exemption from registration or qualification requirements is available and is complied with.